 1.4.
 Green Hydrogen & Blue Hydrogen

 The fundamental understanding of hydrogen as an energy carrier, as well as the semantics behind its various names, requires answers to two key questions: what it is and how it is produced.
-We could go on and on about what hydrogen is, from its atomic weight to its applications, but to understand the fundamentals, we must distinguish hydrogen as a carrier rather than an energy source.
 This means that it must be powered by a primary source of energy, such as solar, electricity, hydro, nuclear power, or gas, to name a few.
 And whether hydrogen is labelled green or blue is determined by the specifics of the manufacturing process, including the energy source used.
 In fact, it could be grey, pink, or yellow.